 - VCAP will only reimburse for prescribed medications related to the crime and that are prescribed in conjunction with and are an intricate part of the counseling session.
 In these cases, the medications fall under the counseling cap for the eligible person.
 If the counseling visits stop, VCAP will not continue to pay for the medications.
-(Exception for homicide-see below.) - Not eligible for travel expenses.
-(Exception for homicide-see below.)
+(Exception for homicide-see below.) - For crimes occurring prior to 9/8/2022, not eligible for travel expenses.
+(Exception for homicide-see below.) - For crimes occurring on or after 9/8/2022, transportation expenses are eligible.
+The transportation expense fall under the counseling cap for the eligible person.

-Exception: In homicide cases, the parent, child, or spouse of the direct victim; or the individual who pays or assumes obligation to pay funeral home expenses; or any other person dependent for principal support is eligible to be reimbursed for counseling and medications related to the crime as well as travel expenses to the counselor.
+Exception: In homicide cases, the parent, child, or spouse of the direct victim is eligible to be reimbursed for counseling and medications related to the crime as well as travel expenses to the counselor.
 Medications prescribed related to the crime are eligible even if counseling may cease.